The Perils of Being A Feminist in the Dominican Republic

 The Swedish media thrives on stories about feminists, who, the media says, claim that “men are animals” and that “any man would rape any woman at any time.”
 Hardly anyone seems to know what feminism is really about.

-As a socialist-feminist I think that laws could help our society become more equal.
-I …
+As a socialist-feminist I think that laws could help …

 Senator Penny Wong, Federal Minister for Finance and Deregulation, was speaking when she was interrupted.
 ‘If I could finish?’ she snapped with justified annoyance, glaring across the room.
 Immediately the room broke into a chorus of “oooh”, like a bunch of sniggering schoolboys.